 Differentiating managers from leaders

-What comes to mind when you hear the words “manager” and “leader?”
+What comes to mind when you hear the words “manager” and “leader”?
 Would you say they mean the same thing?
-If not, what’s the difference?
+If not, what is the important difference between leader versus manager?
 While these words are sometimes used interchangeably, they point to different functions a person might perform.

 It was once believed that effectively managing an organization was mainly a matter of managing its structures and processes.
 In 1977, Harvard Business School professor Abraham Zaleznik challenged this view, arguing that there was another aspect to management.
 That is, the one concerned with vision, inspiration, and the human side of things.